A brand-new playground facility that local residents can be extremely proud of.

 Mrs. M. Mawby, Ellistown and Battlefield Parish Councillor said: ‘’The grant has enabled us to significantly improve the children’s facilities on the park as well as to improve the general appearance for the residents that surround it.
 Without doubt, the Park’ has been utilised far greater since the changes have taken place.’’

-Jon Stump, Finance Director at Mick George Ltd commented: ‘’We have two relatively new sites in Leicestershire and are very appreciative of the support that we have gained from the entire county, but specifically those in the near vicinity of our functioning sites.
+Jon Stump, Joint CEO at the Mick George Group commented: ‘’We have two relatively new sites in Leicestershire and are very appreciative of the support that we have gained from the entire county, but specifically those in the near vicinity of our functioning sites.
 We very much consider ourselves a community business, and wherever we can, will always try to help in any which way with initiatives such as this.’’

 Stump continues: ‘’The results have been fantastic and in such a short space of time.
 I’m certain that the facility will be a valuable addition to the village for many years to come.’’

 Get the latest news & offers